 Designing for water conservation

-In accordance with the requirements of the Florida State University design guidelines, new campus buildings are being equipped with hydration station water fountains, which make it easy and fast to refill a reusable bottle.
+New campus buildings are being equipped with hydration station water fountains, which make it easy and fast to refill a reusable bottle.
 This drastically cuts back on waste entering the landfill by avoiding the use of plastic bottles (more than 3 million bottles have been avoided).
-The design code also calls for all new buildings to be equipped with low flow fixtures for sinks and toilets.
-Air conditioning systems are cooled with well water instead of cooling towers (which can lose millions of gallons through evaporation).
+To date, over 200 hydration stations have been installed.

 water quality